xmos/xscope_fileio/doc/00_quickstart.rst

 .. note::

-  For running the examples on Hardware the `XMOS Evaluation Board <https://www.xmos.com/xk-evk-xu316>`_ is required.
+  For running the examples on Hardware the `XMOS Evaluation Board`_ is required.

 Device Installation
 -------------------

-The library can be obtained from the `XMOS Website <https://www.xmos.com/libraries>`_, which provides the latest stable release, or from the `XMOS GitHub Repository <https://github.com/xmos/xscope_fileio>`_, where you can access the latest development version and contribute to its ongoing improvement.
+The library can be obtained from the `XMOS Website`_, which provides the latest stable release, or from the `xscope_fileio Repository`_, where you can access the latest development version and contribute to its ongoing improvement.

 The library can be used either as a dependency in a project or as a standalone library.